omgnetwork/plasma-contracts/plasma_framework/docs/design/ald-exit-game-definitions-and-properties.md

 # ALD Exit Game Definitions And Properties

 ## New definitions from ALD (abstract layer design)
 Based on [MoreVP document](https://github.com/omisego/elixir-omg/blob/master/docs/morevp.md).
-This section adds some new definition introduced from ALD.
+This section adds some new definitions introduced from ALD or give explicit names to some of the implicit characteristics of the origin MoreVP spec.

 ### SpendingCondition Fulfilled
 1. Checks an input tx and the spending tx, whether the spending tx fulfil the requirement of spending the output of input tx or not.